 The Separatists came under persecution by the English government, since it was the Church of England, government-owned and sponsored, from which the group wanted separation.
 King James viewed them as rebels.
 In 1607, the people comprising the church at Scrooby made the decision to relocate to Amsterdam, a place where much religious tolerance was practiced.
 However, the harassment from the English government, including imprisonment of some of the members, including William Brester, delayed them in completing the move till 1608.
 This was a time when the Netherlands was enjoying its height of commercial shipping success around the then known world, and Amsterdam was considered probably the commercial capital of the world.

 There were many Protestant churches in Amsterdam, due to the tolerance, but there was a lot of wrangling amongst themselves, and so the group from Scrooby relocated shortly to Leiden, a little south, along the coast, toward The Hague.
 In Leiden, they settled down to their various occupations.
 William Brewster became a publisher of books.
 Rev. John Robinson taught at the university.
 Many of these Christians worked in the clothing trades.
 Isaac Allerton was a tailor.
 William Bradford and William Pontus were fustian makers.
 Fustian was a coarse, heavy cloth made of cotton and flax, and it was used for clothing in Europe through the Middle Ages.
-It's thickness was similar to corduroy or velveteen.
+Its thickness was similar to corduroy or velveteen.
 It is twilled and has a short pile or nap.
 So, our William Bradford was a man of the cloth, but he was not a Man of the Cloth, in the senses of the ordained ministry!

 Even though freedom was good in Leiden, compared to England, being there was hard.
 They were not citizens, and so their employment opportunities were bottom-of-the barrel quality.
 The had jobs where work hours were very long and lowly paid.
 In addition, their youth seemed overly influenced by the great licentiousness of the youth native to that country, representing manifold temptations and much that was considered evil.
 So, after some 11 or 12 years in Leiden, the group decided to seek another place to live.
 They checked into the situation in England in 1620 to seek a solution.